 Divorce and Alternate Dispute Resolution

-A Divorce lawyer will assist you in explaining what ADR is.
-ADR does not replace the court system.
+A Divorce attorney will educate about ADR process.
+The ADR does not replace the court system.
 Certain cases will always have to be tried in a public forum.
 ADR complements the court system by making methods available to resolve some disputes at less cost, in less time, and often without the win-lose outcome that characterizes conventional litigation.

-A Divorce lawyer will assist you in determing if ADR is a good fit for your divorce case.
-As there are two ways in which ADR works in the Divorce process.
-There are Private vs. Court-Ordered ADR: ADR methods include private, voluntary procedures, as well as court-annexed compulsory and voluntary programs:
+A Divorce Lawyer will explain the difference between Private vs. Court-Ordered ADR: ADR methods include private, voluntary procedures, as well as court-annexed compulsory and voluntary programs:

-At the Orange County Law Office of David P Schwarz we have helped our clients achieve divorces through the alternative dispute resolution process many times.
-Please contact our office at 949-735-9266 or via the web.
-We can also be reached by email at email@example.com.
+At the Orange County Law Office of David P Schwarz we can guide you through the process of your divorce through one of the many Alternate Dispute Resolution ways.
+Please contact our office at 949 735 9266 for a consultation.
+We can also be reached via web or email at email@example.com.